Home Compare AG1.DE vs DELL

 AUTO1 Group vs Dell Technologies: Which Stock Looks Stronger in 2026?

-Dell Technologies holds the cleaner structural position, with the lead spread across profitability and valuation.
+Dell Technologies holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
 AUTO1 SE does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, Dell Technologies is in better shape — its trend is intact while AUTO1 SE's trend has broken down.
 That puts structure and market broadly in agreement — Dell Technologies's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (AG1.DE: HDAX, DELL: S&P 500).
+Peer scores are normalised within each company's primary universe (AG1.DE: HDAX, DELL: Russell 1000).

 Trajectory Similarity